 Market and Model

 With prices starting from around £12,000, so the Mirage Juro is campaigning in a slightly higher sector of the citycar markert than its budget-minded predecessor did.
 Still, it's extremely well equipped.
 You get auto air conditioning, 15-inch alloy wheels, auto headlamps and wipers, leather for the steering wheel and gearknob and privacy glass.
 Other features include keyless entry, heated front seats, cruise control, front foglamps, powered folding mirrors, a rear roof spoiler, rear parking sensors and a DAB stereo system with Bluetooth compatability for your 'phone.
 Standard safety kit includes twin front, side and curtain airbags, plus active stability and traction control, along with Hill start assist.
 For an extra £1,000, you can have full leather trim - and there's the option of the CVT automatic gearbox, again for around £1,000 extra.

 Cost of Ownership

-The Mirage counters with low emissions with all models scoring less than 100g/km.
-Thanks to features like '¿auto stop and go' that cuts the engine when you don't need it, regenerative braking, low friction tyres, a high efficiency alternator and a sleek 0.27Cd drag factor, the manual 1.2-litre model registers just 96g/km.
-Paying for road tax and the London congestion charge becomes a non-issue.
-The quickest car in the range still manages to extract 68.9 miles from one gallon of unleaded on the combined cycle.
+The Mirage counters with low emissions that see both models scoring 100g/km of CO2 or less.
+Thanks to features like 'auto stop and go' that cuts the engine when you don't need it, regenerative braking, low friction tyres, a high efficiency alternator and a sleek 0.27Cd drag factor, the manual 1.2-litre model registers exactly 100g/km, while the auto variant improves that to 99g/km.
+Both variants manage to extract 65.7 miles from one gallon of unleaded on the combined cycle.